FugLong/FugCraft-Server/client-resources/MODRINTH_DESCRIPTION.md

 - Integrated waypoint system

 ### 🎮 **Gameplay Enhancements**
+- **Enhanced World Generation** - Overhauled villages and new vanilla-friendly structures throughout the world
 - **ReMorphed** - Transform into mobs after killing them!
 - **Open Parties and Claims** - Protect your builds and team up
 - **Universal Graves** - Never lose your items on death